SvetoslavTr/teltonoka-server/README.md

 Instalation:
 1. Install Anaconda and activate your virtual environment.
-2. Install the following python packages using pip:
-2.1 pip install pandas;
+2. Install the following python packages using pip.
+Execute these commands: pip install pandas;
-2.2 pip install socket;
+pip install socket;
 3. Start server using one of the following method:
-3.1. python gps.py;
+Execute in your shell: python gps.py
-3.2. can be started as systemd service;
+It can be started as systemd service.